Local Parks, Trails & Forests

 Internationally known for its intense mountain biking, the Santos Trailhead offers over 80 miles of single-track bike trails, access to the Cross Florida Greenway’s extensive riding trail network, and hiking along the congressionally-designated Florida National Scenic Trail.
 It also features a campground with 23 full hookups.
 Santos hosts the Ocala Mountain Bike Association’s Fat Tire Festival every year during the first weekend in March.

-Shalom Park is comprised of paved walkways winding through mature oaks, hickories, sweet gums and long leaf pine trees.
-With a fully stocked koi pond, picturesque surroundings featuring over 250 species of plants and trees, and numerous benches available where guests can simply rest amid the park’s natural beauty, Shalom is a botanical paradise not to be missed.
+Sholom Park is comprised of paved walkways winding through mature oaks, hickories, sweet gums and long leaf pine trees.
+With a fully stocked koi pond, picturesque surroundings featuring over 250 species of plants and trees, and numerous benches available where guests can simply rest amid the park’s natural beauty, Sholom is a botanical paradise not to be missed.

 The Ocala National Forest is the southernmost forest in the continental United States.
 It has more than 600 lakes, rivers, and springs, where visitors can swim, snorkel, and dive in crystalline waters year-round.
 The forest also offers numerous hiking and biking trails, as well as dispersed camping, and options for trail riders, hunters, and fishers.